aklivity/zilla/examples/http.kafka.cache/README.md

 # http.kafka.cache
-Listens on http port `8080` or https port `9090` and will serve cached responses from the `zilla` topic in Kafka.
+Listens on http port `8080` or https port `9090` and will serve cached responses from the `items-snapshots` topic in Kafka.

 ### Requirements
  - Docker 20.10+